-O'Keefe WMA is 5,648 acres of bottomland hardwoods and fields located 8 miles south of Marks.
-The area is owned and managed by the MDWFP.
-Deer hunting is allowed using archery gear, primitive weapons, and rifle during respective seasons.
-A special deer season for youth is offered.
+O'Keefe WMA is 5,648 acres of bottomland hardwood fields located 8 miles south of Marks.
+The area is owned and aged by the MDWFP.
+Deer hunting is allowed using archer primitive weapons, and rifle during respective seasons.
+A deer season for youth is offered.